braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/in-app_messages_in_canvas.md

 ## Advancement Behavior options

-Braze's Advancement Behavior feature allows you to choose the criteria for advancement through your Canvas step.
+Braze's Advancement Behavior feature allows you to choose the criteria for advancement through your Canvas component.
 [Steps with only in-app messages](#steps-iam-only) have different advancement options than [steps with multiple message types](#steps-multiple-channels) (push, email, etc.).

 Action-based delivery is not available for Canvas steps with in-app messages.
 Canvas steps with in-app messages must be scheduled.
-Instead, Canvas in-app messages will appear the first time that your user opens the app (triggered by the start session) after the scheduled message in the Canvas step has been sent to them.
+Instead, Canvas in-app messages will appear the first time that your user opens the app (triggered by the start session) after the scheduled message in the Canvas component has been sent to them.

 If you have multiple in-app messages within one Canvas, a user must start multiple sessions to receive each of those individual messages.